Our jurors and mentors are business leaders– BC venture capitalists, chief executive officers, angel investors, industry experts and academics.

 Judges sit for either Rounds 2 and 2.5, or for Rounds 3 and 4.
 They evaluate submissions and presentations, offer feedback, and decide who advances to the next round.
 The Round 3 and 4 jury choose the final winners.

-Mentors answer questions, provide focus, examine the business plan, brainstorm possible partnerships, evaluate milestones, provide relevant contacts, evaluate presentations and advise on incorporation and intellectual property rights.
+How do our mentors help?
+Team mentors answer questions, provide focus, examine the business plan, brainstorm possible partnerships, evaluate milestones, provide relevant contacts, evaluate presentations and advise on incorporation and intellectual property rights.

-See our current mentors.
+Meet our mentors.

 Who can be a mentor?

-Successful technology entrepreneurs, corporate financiers, industry experts and academic professionals who have registered with and been accepted by NVBC organizers.
+Successful technology entrepreneurs, corporate financiers, industry experts and academic professionals who have registered with and have been accepted by NVBC organizers.

 The preferred qualifications of BCIC-New Ventures Mentors (in order of preference) are as follows: